Chapter 5: Creating Timing Files

-Each of these timing files will have the same format consisting of two columns, in the following order:
+Each of these timing files will have same format consisting of three columns, in the following order:

-- Onset time, in seconds, relative to the start of the scan; and
+Onset time, in seconds, relative to the start of the scan;

 To format the timing files, download this script.
 (You can download it by clicking on the

 Raw button, then right-clicking in the newly-opened window and selecting “Save As”.)
-We won’t go into detail about how it works, but all you need to do is place it in the experimental folder containing the subjects, and from that directory type
+We won’t go into detail about how it works, but all you need to do is place it in the experimental folder containing the subjects, and type

 Once you have created the timing files, you are now ready to use them to fit a model to the fMRI data.
 To see how to do that, click the Next button.